 Leafy greens: a word of caution

 Bearded dragons often suffer from dehydration.
 If this is an issue with your bearded dragon, you can offer Dubia roaches after feeding them high moisture content foods like watered down roach chow, fruits, or vegetables.
 Cockroaches can survive a long time without water.
-However, they will consume a fair amount of it when it’s combined with food.
-This method of gut loading Dubia roaches is an effective way of boosting bearded dragon hydration.
+However, they will consume a fair amount of it when it’s combined with food or contained within it.
+This method of gut loading Dubia roaches is an effective way to boost bearded dragon hydration.

 Gut loading vegetables